 Will exercise help me quit smoking?

-A review of research from the Cochrane Library found that there’s not enough evidence to say exercise can help you quit.
-But you may well find that it helps to distract you from the urge to smoke and reduces your cravings.
+Research says that there’s not enough evidence that exercise can help you quit.
+But you may find that it helps to distract you from the urge to smoke and reduces your cravings.
 Exercise can make you feel better mentally too, which can really help if you’re struggling to quit.

 When is it safe to start exercising after quitting smoking?

-The benefits of giving up smoking start straight away.
-Within a few days, oxygen levels in your blood will be returning to normal.
-You may start to find it easier to breathe.
+The benefits of giving up smoking begin straight away.
+Within a few days, oxygen levels in your blood start returning to normal.
+You may find it easier to breathe.
 It will gradually get easier to exercise over time, as your heart and lung function continue to improve.

 How much exercise should I do?